 Cedric Leiba Jr is an award-winning stage, film and television actor, singer, poet, dancer, writer, producer and advocate.
 He is a co-founder of DominiRican Productions with his fiancé Pierre Jean Gonzalez and together with Pierre, a co-producer for the revival of The Wiz on Broadway.
 Cedric and Pierre were also investors in the Tony Award winning Broadway revival of Topdog/Underdog.

-He is frequently invited to speak at conferences on the topics of inclusivity/diversity and is currently listed on the roster of experts for the U.S. Speaker Program at the U.S. Department of State’s Bureau of Cultural Affairs.
+Cedric is frequently invited to speak at conferences on the topics of inclusivity and diversity for the Latine and LGBTQ+ communities and is currently listed on the roster of experts for the U.S. Speaker Program at the U.S. Department of State’s Bureau of Cultural Affairs.

 He has toured the U.S. and Canada with theatrical productions of Rent and Miss Saigon as well as performed at the prestigious Théâtre du Châtelet in Paris in a production of Carmen la Cubana.

 Cedric’s most recent theatrical engagement was at The Muny in the role of Chino in West Side Story.
 He was also engaged as the Dialect Coach for the production ensuring authenticity for the portrayal of the Puerto Rican characters.
 His relationship with the iconic musical also includes being featured on the film soundtrack of Steven Spielberg’s West Side Story.

 Adding to his list of theater and TV credits, Cedric was the Associate Choreographer at Manhattan Class Company (MCC) Theatre’s production of Bees & Honey and he made his prime time episodic NBC debut in the final season of The Black List.